Our programme focuses on two themes: the rule of law and the Millennium Development Goals (MDGs).

 The UN established the MDGs in 2000 to help developing countries tackle issues such as poverty, child mortality, disease and the environment.
 These are issues that affect us all as global citizens.

 We continue to advise Save the Children International on its global restructuring.
-This work is streamlining the way the charity operates internationally, unlocking huge benefits for children as it becomes more effective and more aligned as a global organisation.
+This work is streamlining the way the charity operates worldwide, unlocking huge benefits for children as it becomes more effective and more aligned.

 In 2011, we were jointly awarded Pro Bono Team of the Year in the Lawyer Awards for our work on asylum support appeals.
 We represent individual asylum seekers in tribunal hearings, helping them to defend their limited rights to support in the UK.